 YOU NEED A SUPERB SOUNDING TUBE AMPLIFIER THAT IS “REAL WORLD” AFFORDABLE

 Eventually, I built an Elekit 300B 8600S tube amp kit with Lundahl output transformer upgrades, V-Cap CuTf coupling cap upgrades, TKD pot upgrade, Takman resistor upgrades, Audionote tube socket upgrades, etc and was completely sucked back in.
-This not cheap but is a good real world example of what is available to you.
+This is not cheap but is a good real world example of what is available to you.
 Yes, it requires a bit of effort on your part but why not?

 THE 3 LAWS OF PHYSICS INVOLVED IN AUDIO SPEAKER DESIGN

-So back to my elusive speaker search.
 I spent months online looking at everything and reading everything I could find – cube audio, voxativ, AER, Louther, crossover-less designs and 2 ways and 3 ways with crossovers.
 Open baffle, closed box, sealed, ported, transmission line, horn, constant directivity you name it and I probably tried it on for size (again).
-I even considered building my own cabinets but what kind of enclosure would work with what drivers?
-I’ve built so many designs myself that I really didn’t have a solution in mind and definitely never experienced the kind of success I was looking for.
+I even considered building my own cabinets (again) but what kind of enclosure would work with what drivers?
+I’ve already built so many designs myself that I really didn’t have a solution in mind and definitely never experienced the kind of success I was looking for.
 Designs built by others didn’t make it either – yet.
 Maybe I was asking for too much but my goal was to find one pair of speakers that did everything well including placement and weren’t the size of refrigerators or required several people just to re-position or move them.
 Here’s the problem that we all face:

 I learned (from prior experience) that the law of physics gave you 3 parameters that you must have if you wanted the best sound quality: